atopatalos/mlflow-project/README.md

 ## Overview

-This project aims to classify images of rice leaves into different categories, such as Leaf Blast, Healthy, Hispa, and Brown Spot.
-It consists of two main components: model development and an API for image classification.
+This project is an experiment which : a)aims to classify images of rice leaves into different categories, such as Leaf Blast, Healthy, Hispa, and Brown Spot. b)It consists of two main components: model development and an API for image classification using FastAPI.

 ## Model Development